Helper Methods

 Alternatively, you can create external Ruby modules which contain helpers.
 If

-directory and name them after their module
+you put them in the helpers directory and name them after their module

 automatically load them and register them as helpers.